Curse of the Starving Class: Act I

 The play opens with Wesley putting pieces of a broken down door into a wheelbarrow.
 Ella, his mother, enters and they begin to discuss the events of the night before that lead to Wesley's father, Weston, breaking down the door.
 Wesley begins a monologue narrating exactly what he saw and heard happen from the night before.
 Wesley then leaves and Ella begins to give a motherly talk on what happens during menstruation and what cannot be done during the cycle.
 Ella is on stage alone for the beginning of the talk, but her daughter, Emma, walks on stage mid-talk and joins the conversation as though she has been there all along.
-Ella then asks Emma what she is holding and Emma reminds her that these are her poster for the 4-H project on how to properly cut up a frying chicken that she has been working on quite some time.
+Ella then asks Emma what she is holding and Emma reminds her that these are her posters for the 4-H project on how to properly cut up a frying chicken that she has been working on quite some time.
 Emma goes to the refrigerator and begins to look for her chicken.
 Ella begins to act antsy and Emma realizes that Ella has boiled her chicken.
 Emma begins a rant about how she raised the chicken and hand fed it every day, then killed and cleaned it and her mother has gone and boiled it.
 Ella tries to feign innocence and Emma storms out.
 Wesley enters and decides that Emma's project is pointless and that she ought to focus on more important things.
 Emma returns, still furious, and the three begin an argument about the starving class and whether or not they are part of it.
 During their argument, Wesley goes to Emma's posters and begins to urinate on them.
 Ella points this out to Emma and Emma storms off, insisting that she is going to take the horse and run away.
 Ella tells Emma that the horse is crazy and that she is too young to leave home but Emma refuses to listen.

 Ella tries to get Wesley to go down and stop Emma from taking the horse.
 Wesley refuses to stop Emma, and Ella begins to tell him about her plans to sell the house.
 Wesley is not happy with his mother's decision, and she continues to try and ask him to go stop Emma.
 Wesley still refuses to go after his sister, and Ella tells him that she is planning to use the money from the house to go to Europe and that he and Emma can come if they want.
 When Wesley tells her that there will not be enough money from the house to move to Europe Ella gets angry that Wesley is ruining her dream.
 Wesley then leaves and Emma returns, covered in mud after being thrown from the horse and dragged through the mud.
 Ella does not tell Emma that she plans to sell the house, but Emma tells Ella that she dreams of moving to Mexico and becoming a mechanic.